mongodb/specifications/source/server-selection/server-selection.rst

 The ``localThresholdMS`` configuration parameter controls the size of the latency window used to select a suitable server.

-The shortest average RTT from among suitable servers anchors one end of the latency window (``A``).
+The shortest average round trip time (RTT) from among suitable servers anchors one end of the latency window (``A``).
 The other end is determined by adding ``localThresholdMS`` (``B = A + localThresholdMS``).

 A server MUST be selected randomly from among suitable servers that have an